MKstarFromSwitch/MKstarFromSwitch/README.md

 Hello, I'm MKstar!
 I'm a Bash coder, iOS (and sometimes Android?) tinkerer, and phone collector.
 I also hate VPNs for absolutely no reason.
 Find other stuff in <a href=https://github.com/MKstarFromSwitch/MKstarFromSwitch/old_README2.md>my old README</a>.

 Here are some iOS projects I've made:
-- [Originally a hacktivation tool, hidden for legal reasons]
 - <a href=https://github.com/MKstarFromSwitch/checkra1nproperinstall>checkra1nproperinstall</a> (A way to properly install checkra1n on Linux)
 - <a href=https://github.com/MKstarFromSwitch/SundanceInH2A-Linux>SundanceInH2A-Linux</a> (<a href=https://github.com/LukeZGD>LukeZGD</a> made a better fork of this one, so I archived it, thanks LukeZGD)